hecatechin1/mx6doc/04-tab.md

 ![](images/04-11.gif "=85%, 85%")

 - Select a few tabs ( press Shift button to select more tabs ), right-click and select [ **Move tab to incognito window** ], [ **Move tab to new group** ];
-- Click on the group tab to collapse the tabs and the top of the browser window will only reflect the group tab name or color selected.
+- Click on the group tab to collapse the tabs and the top of the browser window will only show the group name and color selected.
 If you wish to expand the tabs, just click on the group tab name or color again.
 2. Edit group tab

 ![](images/04-12.png "=85%, 85%")